EzioisAwesome56/BlargBoard-MRS/README.md

  * more Acmlmboard feel
  * typical messageboard features

-## New Features in Blargboard 1.2.3 MRS
+## New Features in Blargboard 1.2.5 MRS

- * Fixed syndromes
- * Fixed spelling in newreply.php and newthread.php
- * 4 new instamemes (wrote the new code and found maorninja did it first. sorry man)
- * added a button for instameme on the reply box
+ * insert new features here

+## Bug fixes in Blargboard 1.2.5 MRS

- * fixed up reregs.php
+ * fixed the goomba challenge not displaying the images
- * fixed user nuke link in profile.php

 -------------------------------------------------------------------------------

 Coders and such, who like to hack new features in their software, may think that the use